reiryuki/Dolby-Atmos-MagicRevision-Magisk-Module/README.md

 - https://t.me/androidryukimodsdiscussions/78576

 ## Requirements
-- 32 bit architecture or 64 bit architecture with 32 bit library support
+- 32 bit audio service (this also can be found in 64 bit ROM with 32 bit support, not only 32 bit ROM)
 - Android 4.2 and up
 - Magisk or KernelSU installed